 |Feed type||Continuous feed||Continuous feed|

-As you can see from the above table, Badger 5 and L2600 has some things in common.
-Both are powerd by a 1/2 HP motor.
-The motor are of different type, however, they both fall into the same power category.
+As you can see from the above table, Badger 5 and L2600 have some things in common.
+Both are powered by a 1/2 HP motor.
+The motors are of different types, however, they both fall into the same power category.

 Both these models do not have any sound insulation.
 This is to cut costs.
 Both are wallet-friendly models so the companies try to reduce costs as much as possible.

 Both disposal units are of continuous feed type.
 This means that food wastes can be added to them continuously.
-There is another type of garbage disposals called batch feed.
-If you are interested here is an article to know more about the differences between continuos and batch feed disposals.
+There is another type of garbage disposal called a batch feed.
+If you are interested here is an article to know more about the differences between continuous and batch feed disposals.

-Another similarity between Badger and L-2600 is that both use single stage grinding.
+Another similarity between Badger and L-2600 is that both use single-stage grinding.
 Some premium garbage disposals come with multi-stage grinding systems where the food wastes undergo more than one stage of grinding.
-However both Badger 5 and L2600 has only one grinding stage.
+However, both Badger 5 and L2600 have only one grinding stage.

 Which is a better garbage disposal- Badger 5 or L-2600

-Both garbage disposal models have a good customer use, and they have been in the market for years.
+Both garbage disposal models have good customer use, and they have been in the market for years.
 Both are good choices.
-However, I am slightly inclined to L2600 due to its longer warranty, faster running and ease of installation.
+However, I am slightly inclined to L2600 due to its long warranty, faster running, and ease of installation.